neoforged/Documentation/docs/gui/screens.md

 ### Strings

-Strings, `Component`s, and `FormattedCharSequence`s are submitted using a `GuiTextRenderState`.
+Strings, [`Component`s][component], and `FormattedCharSequence`s are submitted using a `GuiTextRenderState`.
 Each string is drawn through the provided `Font`, which is used to create a `BakedGlyph.GlyphInstance` and optionally a `BakedGlyph.Effect`, using the specified `GlyphRenderTypes#guiPipeline`.
 The text render state is then transformed into `GlyphRenderState`s and potentially a `GlyphEffectRenderState` per character in the string during the render phase.

 There are two alignments strings can be rendered with: a left-aligned string (`drawString`) and a center-aligned string (`drawCenteredString`).
 These both take in the font the string will be rendered in, the string to draw, the X coordinate representing the left or center of the string respectively, the top Y coordinate, and the color.
 The left-aligned strings may also take in whether to draw a drop shadow for the text.